theogravity/binance-trailing-stop-loss-bot/README.md

 # Disclaimer

-Code is really bad, use at your own risk.
+Code is really messy, use at your own risk.
 The code will have bugs, the numbers may be inaccurate, etc. I take no responsibility for any losses or damage you may incur running this code.